Make healthcare intelligence usable.

 v0.1.1release

-RETRIEVAL PATH Public source to bounded agent tool call.
+RETRIEVAL PATH Source to tool call.

 Building United States Health Systems Observatory